liferay/liferay-docs/develop/tutorials/articles/blade-development/blade-manual-bundle-creation.markdown

 copied project, and include a `settings.gradle` file that lists your project.
 If you're going to do that, why not just develop in the BLADE environment (which is a viable option)?
-To develop a standalone module that will build no matter where it is on your file system, merge the parent build file with the build file of the module.
+To develop a standalone module that will build no matter where it is on your file system, merge the parent build file from the BLADE project with the build file of the module.
 For the `blade.service.hook.user` Gradle module, it's not difficult.
 Copy the contents of the parent build file into the module's `gradle.build` file to start.

 Once you have the combined build files, start paring it down to the bare essentials.
 The build script for the `blade.service.hook.user` module is easily